Super Bowl curse

-The Super Bowl curse or Super Bowl hangover is a phrase that refers to three phenomena that may occur in the National Football League (NFL).
-These interpretations of the Super Bowl curse are not mutually exclusive.
+The Super Bowl curse is a phrase that refers to phenomena that may occur in the National Football League (NFL) where the team whose stadium will host the upcoming Super Bowl either misses the playoffs or suffers early postseason elimination.

-First, there is the "home field advantage curse" referring to team(s) whose stadium will host the upcoming Super Bowl having a tendency to miss the playoffs or suffer early postseason elimination.
-In fact, no Super Bowl host team had managed to reach the title game until the 2020 season, when the Tampa Bay Buccaneers played in Super Bowl LV as the first such team to play—and subsequently win—at its home stadium, and the Los Angeles Rams, who won against the Cincinnati Bengals in Super Bowl LVI.
+No Super Bowl host team had managed to reach the title game until the 2020 season, when the Tampa Bay Buccaneers played in Super Bowl LV and won at their home stadium.
+The next year, the Los Angeles Rams defeated the Cincinnati Bengals in a home game during Super Bowl LVI.

-Second, Super Bowl champions rarely win consecutive Super Bowls, compared to other professional sports leagues such as Major League Baseball, the National Basketball Association, or the National Hockey League.
+Super Bowl champions rarely win consecutive Super Bowls, compared to other professional sports leagues such as Major League Baseball, the National Basketball Association, and the National Hockey League.

-Lastly, the loser of the prior year's Super Bowl will often have a less successful season and may miss the playoffs the next year.
+The team that loses the Super Bowl often has a less successful following season and may miss the playoffs.

-The term has been used since at least 1992, when The Washington Post used the term in print.
-Former NFL General Manager Charley Casserly attributed the curse to such factors as "a shorter offseason, contract problems, [and] more demand for your players' time".
+The term was first used around 1992, when The Washington Post used the term in print.
+Former NFL General Manager Charley Casserly attributed the curse to such factors as "a shorter offseason (five weeks shorter than the 18 teams that failed to make the playoffs), contract problems, [and] more demand for your players' time".
 Casserly also noted that "once the season starts, you become the biggest game on everybody's schedule," suggesting that pressure from fans and spectators may also affect a team's performance.

-The Home Field Advantage Curse

-The home field curse is said to affect the host team(s) of the Super Bowl.
-So far only one team, the 2020 Tampa Bay Buccaneers, has managed to qualify to play in the Super Bowl in their home stadium, Raymond James Stadium as the home team, winning Super Bowl LV.
-The 2021 Los Angeles Rams also qualified for (and won) Super Bowl LVI at their home stadium, SoFi Stadium, but were designated as the away team due to the AFC being the home team in the rotation (meaning the Los Angeles Chargers were technically the host team).